 - To aid a more rapid revegetation of construction areas, excavations should be backfilled as soon as possible, all stockpiles must be, as far as possible, obliterated and/or landscaped to merge into the surroundings; - Rehabilitate and revegetate all areas that have been disturbed as soon as practically possible and progressively during and after construction; - Re-vegetation of disturbed/modified areas will be done using indigenous shrubs and grasses only, unless otherwise requested by landowners.
-The selection of species used for rehabilitation may not include any species that are not suitable to the receiving environment (i.e. may become invasive), and also no species that are indicative of habitat degradation, such as species declared as Encroaching (by CARA) or Increaser II or - III grasses; and - Special attention will be paid to ensuring that topography is reconstructed as far as practical.
+The selection of species used for rehabilitation may not include any species that are not suitable to the receiving environment (i.e. may become invasive), and also no species that are indicative of habitat degradation, such as species declared as Encroaching (by CARA) or Increaser II or III grasses; - Special attention will be paid to ensuring that topography is reconstructed as far as practical; - Contact Cape Nature should there be any evidence of poaching of wildlife observed on site during construction or operation; - Contact local animal welfare organisations should feral cats be seen on site during construction or operation to reduce predation on bird populations.